 At Gartner, we encourage our associates to find a balance between their work and personal life.
 To support this, we offer generous, comprehensive benefits to ensure that they feel empowered to succeed in their personal and professional lives.
-In honor of Women’s History Month, we asked some of our associates how they balance their role as mother with their career at Gartner and inquired about the work perks they leverage to be successful.
+We asked some of our associates how they balance their role as mother with their career at Gartner and inquired about the work perks they leverage to be successful.
 Read on to hear what they had to say.

 “While on maternity leave, I was promoted to Sales Manager to lead the team I was part of for the past 5 years.
 I am so grateful to work for a company that supports my career ambitions while simultaneously giving me the space and time away to heal, bond, and be present with my family after the birth of my second child.
 Growth and downtime can and must coexist.
 Gartner doesn’t just write the research on this stuff (e.g. human-centric work models, work-life balance, psychological safety, D.E.I., etc.) we put it into practice and take care of our own.” - Jesse Castello, Sales Manager, California